jviau/func-samples/README.md

 1. We no longer use `Microsoft.NET.Sdk.Functions` at all.
 Instead, the inner project also uses `Azure.Functions.Sdk`.
 During evaluation of the inner project, the SDK will detect it is the generated project (recognized by name "azure_functions.g.csproj") and shift its import graph.
 2. We no longer even _build_ the inner project.
 Instead, we call a target `ResolveFunctionsExtensionFiles` on it which will return the exact set of files to include in the `.azurefunctions` folder (and the `function.deps.json`).
+   - This means we have less file copying.
+We copy directly from the nuget package location on disk instead of the inner projects build output.
 3. Generating of `extensions.json` is now done in the outer project, scanning the resolved extension files directly.
 4. Modifying inner-build packages now possible via msbuild items.
    - Targets can add or remove from the `AzureFunctionPackageReference` item group to manually control the inner project.